Carved Tree

 The Language of the Scar

-The geometric carvings are not arbitrary decorations; they are a highly sophisticated visual code.
-The intersecting lines, diamonds, and concentric shapes functioned like a localized map and a spiritual directive.
-They told those who could read them who was buried there, their status within the community, and their totemic affiliations.
+The geometric carvings are not decorations.
+They are a visual code.
+The intersecting lines, diamonds, and concentric shapes functioned as a localised map and a spiritual directive — telling those who could read them who was buried there, their status, and their totemic affiliations.

-Because the trees are alive, the "scarring" process required deep ecological knowledge.
-The carver had to remove the outer bark and cut into the sapwood deeply enough to make a lasting mark, but precisely enough to ensure the tree itself survived and continued growing around the wound.
+Because the trees are alive, the carving required deep ecological knowledge.
+The carver had to remove the outer bark and cut into the sapwood deeply enough to make a lasting mark, but precisely enough to ensure the tree survived and continued growing around the wound.